 Retained baby teeth are baby teeth that are still in the mouth after the adult teeth have erupted.
 The roots of baby teeth normally reabsorb into the body resulting in loose teeth that easily fall out and leave room for adult teeth.
 But with retained baby teeth, the roots do not reabsorb and the baby teeth fill the space where the adult teeth should be.
 The teeth that are most commonly retained in dogs are the canines and incisors but any baby teeth can be retained.

 What Dogs Have Retained Baby Teeth?

-Some breeds of dogs are predisposed to having retained baby teeth but it can happen to any young dog.
-Brachycephalic or smushed-face dogs like pugs, shih-tzus, and bulldogs along with small breeds like chihuahuas and pomeranians are more likely to have baby teeth that don't want to leave.
+Some breeds of dogs are predisposed to retaining baby teeth but it can happen to any young dog.
+Brachycephalic or smushed-face dogs like pugs, Shih-tzus, and bulldogs along with small breeds like chihuahuas and Pomeranians are more likely to have baby teeth that don't want to leave.
 Occasionally larger breeds will also have this problem but it is far less common in dogs with bigger mouths.
 There can also be a genetic predisposition to having retained baby teeth so if the parents of a puppy had retained baby teeth it is more likely that their puppies will also.

 Problems With Retained Baby Teeth in Dogs

 Some dog owners joke that having a lot of retained baby teeth makes it look like their puppy has shark teeth due to the additional set but these lingering teeth can actually cause problems.
 Crowding, misalignment, improper jaw development, weakened enamel, an improper bite, and even ultimately periodontal disease can result from retained baby teeth.
 Food and bacteria is more easily trapped between the extra teeth resulting in dental disease and infections, extra teeth can rub and weaken the enamel on other teeth, retained baby teeth roots can get infected, and sometimes retained baby teeth can even impede normal jaw bone growth.